d-w-moore/irods-dev-orientation/zero.md

 * an Intel-based machine constructed in this 21st century
 * an internet connection

-Contents and Purpose of This Document
+Contents and Purpose of This Documentation
 ----------
-This is all from the standpoing of a new employee at Renci (Renaissance Computing Institute)'s iRODS Consortium development team.
-Yours truly, that same employee and the author of this guide, is still getting up to speed at the time of this writing , a month into the orientation process.
-The open source way of doing development will be new to many developers, even some who've been working in the software industry for years.
-Fortunately, a lot of the aka "climbing the learning curve" has been documented for your benefit!
+The aim and narrative of this guide are from the standpoint of a new software support/development professional on Renci's (Renaissance Computing Institute's) iRODS Consortium development team.
+Yours truly, that same employee and the author of this guide, is still getting up to speed at the time of this writing , a month into the orientation process, and would like to be a help to others finding themselves in the same lucky position.
+Of course, the open-source way of doing things will be new to many developers, even some who've been working in the software industry for years.

-Even if you're not working here at Renci, these may still be valuable instructions if you're looking to develop on / improve / play with / "bang on" some iRODS .... good luck!
+Even if you're not working directly on the iRODS core team, you might still find these to be valuable instructions if you're looking to develop on / improve / play with / "bang on" some iRODS .... good luck!

 Quick Start Guide
 -----------------